 This post has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions as always are my own. #ShareTheHoliday #CollectiveBias

 A few years back I started a tradition for all my younger cousins in my family.
 We are a movie night kind of family, and since most of us are on a break for the holidays, I thought it would be fun to give them something they can enjoy while they’re off of school and work for the holiday break.
-Every year I give them ONE movie ticket in their Christmas card.
+Every year I give them one movie ticket in their Christmas card.
 Not two, one.
 The first year I did this my husband thought it was silly.
-My cousins laughed and thought it was a joke, but it wasn’t.
-It was kinda funny actually!
-You should have seen their expressions.
-They had that confused, not sure this is right kind of look on their faces.
-I couldn’t help laughing too.
+My cousins laughed and thought it was a joke but it wasn’t.
+You should have seen the look on their faces.
+I couldn’t help laughing about it.

 They all know now when I hand them a Christmas card, there most likely will be one movie ticket in it.
 This year I’ve decided to add a little something extra with their movie ticket.
 A special homemade snack from their (second-to-oldest) cousin who loves them like a big sister.

 Candied Pecan and Sea Salt Popcorn

 Do I gift it to them in plastic goodie bags?
 Paper pastry boxes?
 Dollar Store holiday tin containers?
 I was stumped.